alonaviv/twist/README.md

 ```sh
 ./makemigrations.sh
 ```
+If make migrations requires interactive input, run `docker exec -it twist-django-1 /bin/bash` while the containers are running, and run `./manage.py makemigrations` within the container.
+Then rerun `start-dev.sh` to apply migrations.

 6. Connect PyCharm to Docker to run tests:
    * Settings -> Python interpreter -> Add interpreter -> On docker-compose.